Silk from Germany Tariff: 15% (2026)

 Importers sourcing silk from Germany face specific tariff considerations, with approximately $252B in total bilateral trade.

-Silk (HTS Chapter 50) carry an average MFN duty rate of 2.5% in addition to the Section 122 tariff.
+Silk (HTS Chapter 50) carry an average MFN duty rate of 2.5%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 50 imported from Germany include Raw silk, Silk yarn, Silk woven fabrics, Silk waste, Noil silk, and Silk scarves (fabric).